Credit for Prior Course Work

 - Complete the service-learning requirement which is integrated into Nursing Coursework.

 The Bachelor of Science in Nursing Completion Option requires students to complete specific general education requirements to be considered for graduation and conferral of a Bachelor of Science degree in Nursing.
 Graduates of regionally-accredited Associate degree nursing programs will be considered to have met the Associate degree general education and cognate requirements.
-If Principles of Chemistry, CHEM 101 ; English Composition I, ENGL 101 ; English Composition II, ENGL 102 ; or a computer course were not part of the Associate degree, they must be completed prior to registering for the first nursing course (NRSG prefix) in the RN-BSN Completion Option.
+If Principles of Chemistry, CHEM 101 or ENGL 250 5, Technical Writing, were not part of the Associate degree, they must be completed prior to registering for the first nursing course (NRSG prefix) in the RN-BSN Completion Option.
 Graduates of diploma or international programs will be evaluated individually.

 For students who completed an equivalent course, the five-year time limit will apply with regards to transfer of credit (please refer to the Transfer of Credit policy for math, science, and computer courses).